Bappe304/Order-Book/README.md

 - **Orderbook.cpp / Orderbook.h**: Core files for the order book, responsible for managing trades, levels, and orders.
 - **test.cpp**: Contains test cases for validating system functionality.

+## Supported Order Types
+This order book supports a variety of order types, including:

+1. **Limit Orders**: Orders placed at a specific price level, executed only at the set price or better.
+2. **Market Orders**: Orders to buy or sell immediately at the best available price.
+3. **Fill or Kill (FOK)**: Orders that must be filled in their entirety immediately or canceled.
+4. **Fill and Kill (FAK)**: Orders that are partially filled immediately, with any unfilled portion canceled.
+5. **Good for the Day (GFD)**: Orders that remain active only for the trading day and are canceled at the day’s end.
+6. **Good Till Cancel (GTC)**: Orders that remain active until fully filled or manually canceled.

+These order types offer flexibility for various trading strategies, making the system adaptable for diverse trading environments.

 ## Getting Started
 To get started, clone the repository:
 ```bash